Everyone’s NO. 1 go-to stir fry is probably Chicken Stir Fry. Why not? It’s super quick, super easy and super tasty.

 Once you have a great sauce base, this is a very versatile recipe…

 Rice.
-Our first choice for any stir fry is, of course, on a bed or warm white rice.
+My first choice for any stir fry is, of course, on a bed or warm white rice.
 It’s also great with brown rice and even cauliflower rice.

 Noodles.
 Any Asian noodles are great with this chicken stir fry.
 If you like some kick, try our Spicy Noodles.

-It’s not common, though we’ve tried it in lettuce wraps.
+It’s not common, though I’ve tried it in lettuce wraps.
 It’s yum.

-The next time you feel like woking, give our version of chicken stir fry a try.
+The next time you feel like woking, give my version of chicken stir fry a try.
 It’s more flavorful, more colorful, and more nutritious.

 Stir fries are a great way to feed veggie power to all those picky eaters.
 No one complains when a big bowl of colorful, tasty chicken stir fry comes to the table… Chopstick time is ON!!